zhoumu53/few_shot_learning/README.md

 # Meta-Learning(learning to learn) based approaches
 ```
 These are the methods based on meta learning for few-shot learning.

+The most popular two are MAML and Reptile.
 ```
 ## Papers
 - [x] [On First-Order Meta-Learning Algorithms](https://arxiv.org/pdf/1803.02999.pdf)